Foshan Railway Station (Foshan Metro): History

 Line 3 was approved in 2012, and in 2019, when the line was adjusted, this station was not included.
 In 2022, Foshan authorities planned to introduce Line 3 at the new Foshan high-speed rail station of the Guangzhou–Zhanjiang high-speed railway, which was confirmed by the Foshan Rail Transit Bureau in June of the same year.
-Eventually, the station was named Foshan Railway Station (with the extra words 'high-speed' (高铁) added in Chinese), and the relevant design scheme of the station was officially approved on 15 August 2022, and it is planned to be opened simultaneously with the Foshan Railway Station of the Guangzhou–Zhanjiang High-speed Railway.
+Eventually, the station was named Foshan Railway Station (with the extra words 'high-speed' (高铁) added in Chinese, which were later removed in early 2026), and the relevant design scheme of the station was officially approved on 15 August 2022, and it is planned to be opened simultaneously with the Foshan Railway Station of the Guangzhou–Zhanjiang High-speed Railway.

 On 28 July 2024, the construction of this station will start together with the new Foshan Station.
 Since this station was only added after the construction of Line 3 started for a period of time, the tunnel segments that have been built between and of Line 3 will be removed during the construction of the station, which means that Line 3 is also unable to pass through this station and needs to be operated in sections.
+In November 2025, the station was handed over to the metro company for electromechanical installation and track laying.

+In May 2026, the station completed its electromechanical installation and entered operational commissioning.

+On 14 June 2026, the station passed the pre-operation safety assessment.
+On 1 July 2026, the station opened in tandem with the new Foshan station.

 Future development

-The planned Line 7 and Line 15 will pass through the station, and the construction of the Foshan Station of the Guangzhou–Zhanjiang High-speed Railway will include a reservation for civil works on the second basement floor of the station, and the main structure will intersect with the Line 3 station at 68°.
+The planned Line 7 and Line 15 will pass through the station.
+Construction of the Foshan Station of the Guangzhou–Zhanjiang High-speed Railway included a reservation for civil works on the second basement floor of the station, and the main structure will intersect with the Line 3 station at 68°.